 It is no longer safe to say that saving and investment products, alone are enough to attract and retain customers.
 According to EY’s 2014 Global Consumer Banking Survey (link), 41% of customers who opened a new account did so because of the customer experience.

 Imagine passing by a grocery store to get a notification from your cellphone reminding you of buying milk?
 Or your bank’s mobile app advising you on how much money to put aside to reach a savings goal for that car you’ve been wanting to buy for so long?
 Not only that, but what if your bank could prepare you a report on where your spend your money the most (gas, restaurants, telecom. etc.) so you can better manage your budget?

-A 2012 research from Peppers & Rogers Group and Efma, examining prevalence of customer centricity in Banking in Europe, the Middle East, and Africa concluded that embracing basic customer-centric activities, with further opportunities available to fully optimize the customer experience (link).
+A 2012 research from Peppers & Rogers Group and Efma, examining prevalence of customer centricity in Banking in Europe, the Middle East, and Africa concluded that embracing basic customer-centric activities, would further opportunities available to fully optimize the customer experience (link).